Are there zip-lines?

 General Admission Tickets are valid for three hours – roughly 30 minutes of this will be used for your orientation, and the remaining 2.5 hours for climbing.
 If the orientation process runs over 45 minutes (due to a large group), we will be happy to extend your climb time.
 You are encouraged to be prepared prior to buying your tickets (i.e. restrooms, snacks and proper attire) so you can maximize your time in the park.

-During the last 2.5 hours we are open each day, we offer a “Twilight Shorter Climb” ticket option.
+2.5 hours before close each day that we are open, we offer a “Twilight Shorter Climb” ticket option.
 Twilight Shorter Climb tickets are $39/person and are discounted due to the shortened duration of the ticket.
 No tickets will be sold after the "Twilight Shorter Ticket" climbing timeslot has passed.
 Every climber must purchase a ticket – harnesses may not be shared.

 Are reservations required?